-There has been considerable debate about the cause of Holocene blanket-bog initiation in the UK.
-There is a long-standing hypothesis, first proposed by Moore (1973), that it was a consequence of land use by Neolithic human populations, and in particular land clearing practices at the time of the "elm decline" (often taken as a stratigraphic marker of Neolithic land use: (Parker et al., 2002), as well as heavy stock grazing that changed the soil hydrological balance enough to initiate the inception of blanket bogs between about 6000 and 5000 yr BP (Moore, 1975, 1993; Merryfield and Moore, 1974; Robinson and Dickson, 1988; Huang, 2002).
+There is a long-standing hypothesis, first proposed by Moore (1973), that it was a consequence of land use by Neolithic human populations, and in particular land clearing practices at the time of the "elm decline" (often taken as a stratigraphic marker of Neolithic land use (Parker et al., 2002), as well as heavy stock grazing that changed the soil hydrological balance enough to initiate the inception of blanket bogs between about 6000 and 5000 yr BP (Moore, 1975, 1993; Merryfield and Moore, 1974; Robinson and Dickson, 1988; Huang, 2002).
 Evidence of removal of the shrub and/or tree cover by fire at the onset of blanket bog formation, and pollen analytical studies suggesting intensive agricultural practices by Neolithic people support this hypothesis (Merryfield and Moore, 1974; Smith and Cloutman, 1988; Robinson and Dickson, 1988; Simmons and Innes, 1988).
 A recent investigation of initiation of upland blanket bogs in Ireland also pointed to land use as a principal cause of paludification (Huang, 2002).
 However, a number of authors have suggested the initiation of blanket bogs at specific locations solely as a result of a climatic shift during the mid Holocene "Atlantic" period in Scotland (Ellis and Tallis, 2000; Charman, 1992; Tipping, 2008) the Faroe Islands (Lawson et al., 2007), and Ireland (Mitchell and Conboy, 1993; Dwyer and Mitchell, 1997).
 Tipping (2008) suggested that farming communities only settled in the Scottish Highlands after the landscape had already been covered by blanket bogs.
-Other authors have adopted a more complex view in which both climatic shifts and huCPD man activities played a role (Smith, 1970; Keatinge and Dickson, 1979; Tallis, 1991).
+Other authors have adopted a more complex view in which both climatic shifts and human activities played a role (Smith, 1970; Keatinge and Dickson, 1979; Tallis, 1991).
 Soil-forming processes, including leaching of base cations and consequent acidification and podsolization of soils, were also proposed to have been influential (Bennett et al., 1992; Charman, 1992; Smith and Green, 1995), giving rise to the term "pedogenic peats" (Simmons and Innes, 1988).